Futaba Sakura

 Futaba Sakura (佐倉 双葉, Sakura Futaba), also known by her codename Oracle (ナヴィ), is one of the main characters in the 2016 video game Persona 5.
 She is a member of the Phantom Thieves of Hearts, as well as their navigator, taking over the position from Morgana.

-She starts the game as a shut-in who does not go to school, leave her house, or have any friends, due to the grief and self-loathing she experienced over her mother, Wakaba Isshiki, seemingly taking her life and blaming Futaba for it.
-She was later adopted by Sojiro Sakura, who wished to atone for failing to protect Wakaba, as well as to save her from her abusive uncle.
-She is first anonymous, seeking to utilize the protagonist and his group, the Phantom Thieves of Hearts, to cure her of her issues, which included suicidal ideation, which is accomplished somewhat by discovering that her mother did not commit suicide.
-She eventually joins the Phantom Thieves, and is one of multiple female characters the player-character Joker can date.
-While the others are directly playable, she serves as a navigator who assists them in combat.
+She starts the game as a shut-in who does not go to school, leave her house, or have any friends, due to the grief and self-loathing she experienced over feeling that she was responsible for her mother's death, eventually joining the Phantom Thieves after recruiting them for their otherworldly services.

 She was originally designed with black hair and a goth aesthetic, and is voiced by Erica Lindbeck in English and Aoi Yūki in Japanese.
-Lindbeck was told to come up with her own voice profile to avoid sounding too much like the Japanese voice actress, leading to her portraying her as an "outlandish" character, grounded by portraying her as if she was on the autism spectrum.

-Futaba has appeared in multiple sequels and spin-offs of Persona 5, including Persona 5 Strikers, as well as various cross-series promotional works.
+Lindbeck was told to come up with her own voice profile to avoid sounding like Yūki.
+She appeared in multiple sequels and spin-offs of Persona 5, including Persona 5 Strikers and Tactica.
 She has also appeared in non-video game adaptations of Persona 5, including through anime, manga, live performance, musical, and others.

 Ever since her original appearance, she has been generally well received, receiving multiple pieces of merchandise.
 She was the fourth highest-rated character in a PlayStation poll, and was regarded as a role model by multiple critics due to her depression and the path she took to overcome it.